-Amongst the “avant garde” revolutionary intellectuals, the situationists are one of a kind.
-Though they are few, they often are waging battles under the leadership of a young Guy Débord, to surpass and make obsolete other contemporary movements such as Letterism and Surrealism.
+Amongst the “avant garde” revolutionary intellectuals, the situationists were one of a kind.
+Though they were few, they often were waging battles under the leadership of a young Guy Débord to surpass other contemporary movements such as letterism and surrealism.

 Quoting Carlos Granés about situationists: “in a society that annihilates adventure, the only adventure is to annihilate society”.
 With such an overwhelming enterprise in mind, it is not surprising that this avant-garde group quickly suffered from their own contradictions, for their fondness of purges and procrastination rather than practical action.
 However, their intellectual footprint in the arts, politics and urbanism has filtered through to our times, through movements like the Spanish 15M or America’s “Occupy”.

 The following is a selection of situationists’ texts over time.
-Although most of them are excerpts from “Magazine of the International Situationist” (from the extensive compilation found at “The Situationist International on-line”), their main publication while the group was active, we have added other texts that complement or update the vision of Débord and his comrades over the 3 topics more relevant to city making, and thus to OpenYourCity readers: arts, urbanism and automation.
+Although most of them are excerpts from the “Magazine of the Situationist International” (from the extensive compilation found at “The Situationist International on-line”), their main publication while the group was active, we have added other texts that complement or update the vision of Débord, Constant and his comrades over the three topics more relevant to city making, and thus to OpenYourCity readers: arts, urbanism and automation.
 Although the “Magazine…” comprises twelve issues, we have restrained our compilation to the first four.
 They correspond to the period where Constant was included in the group and they reflect a more practical view, especially regarding urbanism.
 After Constant’s depart, the S.I. takes a more political path, less interesting from a city-making perspective.

 Arts and the "Avant Garde"